 What if I want to take a Modern Language offered at UIS instead of these other courses?
 You may certainly complete the Modern Language sequence, through Intermediate II, but CAP 25x/35x (ECCE: Global Awareness) is still required.
+Additionally, if you wish to take a modern language course at another institution and transfer it in to UIS, it can be petitioned for use toward your Honors Global Awareness Requirement.

-What if I take a language placement test and place out of the first (second or third) semester of a Modern Language, does that ''count'' towards my Honors Global Awareness Requirement?
+What if I take a language placement test and place out of the first (second or third) semester of a Modern Language, does that "count" towards my Honors Global Awareness Requirement?
 In other words, can I waive one (two or three) Honors Global Awareness Requirement courses (3, 6, or 9 credit hours)?